cdamken/trading-options/README.md

 ---

 **Disclaimer**: Each country's analysis is designed exclusively for residents of that country.
-German analysis is not applicable to Mexican residents and vice versa.
+German analysis is not applicable to Mexican or Argentine residents, Mexican analysis is not applicable to German or Argentine residents, and Argentine analysis is not applicable to German or Mexican residents.
 Always consult with qualified financial advisors familiar with your specific country's tax laws and regulations.

 ⭐ **Found this helpful?
 Please star this repository to help others discover country-specific broker analysis!**